kibokov/galfit_uncertainty_pipeline/README.md

 ## Running the Pipeline

 The .ini file in the pipeline directory contains all the information neded to run this pipeline.
 You will need to make the relevant changes in the .ini file when running the pipeline on your machine.
-The

 More detailed steps are listed below: